 Your living room flooring suffers a lot of use and abuse, so choosing the best is key.
 A carpet may look lovely to begin with, but light colours should be avoided in favour of darker shades, contemporary patterns or a low-pile, stain resistant carpet.
 Either way, it's worth knowing how to clean carpet before you have yours laid.
 Natural flooring, such as sisal, is another option, but these can be tricky to maintain, so opt for a rug in these materials over hard floor.

 And for you apartment dwellers, if you don’t live on the ground floor consider adding a really thick underlay beneath your living room flooring; that way you can minimise the chance of a neighbour banging on your door when you are in the middle of a Zumba DVD.
-Pet owners might want to consider a carpet that is going to disguises pet hair – otherwise, invest in a vacuum cleaner specifically for pet hair.
+Pet owners might want to consider a carpet that is going to disguises pet hair – otherwise, invest in the best vacuum cleaner for pet hair.

 Choose the best living room furniture